The Truth About Bathsheba

 What was really happening?
 Failure to take personal responsibility.
 Lust.
 Sexual Immorality.
 Impurity.
 Indecency.
 Jealousy.
 Selfish Ambition.
 Disobedience.
 Idolatry.
 Adultery.
 Rape.
 Deceit.
 Murder.

 So if there were no witnesses, was it a sin?
-How do we follow Matthew 18 if Bathsheba doesn’t have witnesses?
-In truth, Bathsheba is silenced and isolated by gender, geography, social constructs, practical and economic limitations.
-The thought of church discipline is preposterous.
-Although the instruction of Matthew 18:15-18 is good, right and true when individuals of equal standing sin against each other, it does not (cannot) apply to situations where there is an imbalance of resources and position.
+If we were to apply the New Testament approach, who are Bathsheba’s witnesses?
+Would she have a voice in our local churches, even today?
+In truth, Bathsheba was silenced and isolated by gender, geography, social constructs, practical and economic limitations.
+This is the reality–even now, in America and around the world.
+Church discipline, in this and similar situations, is preposterous.
+She may have witnesses of her character, but if the requirement is that someone else can witness to the event, justice will never be done.
+Although the instruction of Matthew 18:15-18 is good, right and true when individuals of equal standing sin against each other, it does not (cannot) apply to situations where there is an imbalance of resources and power (position).

 Now when the wife of Uriah heard that her husband Uriah had died, she mourned over her husband.
 When the time of mourning was over, David sent someone who brought her to his palace.
 So she became his wife and bore him a son.
 But the thing David had done was evil in ADONAI’s eyes.
 Then ADONAI sent Nathan to David.
 (2 Sam.
 11:26-12:1).